dirkkelly/dirkkelly/content/collapse/isaam-zahreddine--lion-of-the-republican-guard--syrian-army-.md

 aliases: []

 ---
-If your government is funding a and celebrating the destruction of a nation, do you trust it's media or some [shitty subreddit](https://reddit.com/r/syriancirclejerkwar) for the truth?
+If your government is funding and celebrating the destruction of a nation, do you trust it's media or some [shitty subreddit](https://reddit.com/r/syriancirclejerkwar) for the truth?

 Who knows what truth is, but here's some counter-points to the mainstream narrative about one man Issam Zahreddine.